 Myotherapists, osteopaths, chiropractors, physiotherapists, and remedial therapists like me have the training to assess and treat thoracic outlet syndrome.
 Your therapist can examine the area to find which bones are misaligned or moving improperly.

-In the following video I go through an assessment sequence that investigates the entire nerve chain from the neck to the hand, including the thoracic outlet, to find out exactly where sites of compression exist:
+In the following video I go through an assessment sequence that investigates the entire nerve chain (in this case the median nerve, which is common in carpal tunnel syndrome) from the neck to the hand, including the thoracic outlet, to find out exactly where sites of compression exist:

 Poor posture is involved with a majority of people suffering from thoracic outlet syndrome.
-Therapeutic exercises to improve posture and mobility of the upper body are therefore essential to recovery.
+Complications with breathing are also common.
+Therapeutic exercises to improve breathing, posture, and mobility of the upper body are therefore essential to recovery.

 Stretching and nerve gliding